natesawant/CS3500-Assignment4-ImageProcessing/README.md

 1. ImageProcessingView
    1. Represents a general text view that can render String messages.
+2. ImageProcessingGUI | extends ImageProcessingView
+   1. Represents a GUI view that allows setting the listener and current image

 #### Classes

 1. ImageProcessingTextView | implements ImageProcessingView
+2. ImageProcessingGUIView | Implements ImageProcessingGUI

 ### Utils